plestoon/thru/README.md

 # Thru

-Create QUIC/TCP/UDP tunnels for one another.
+A QUIC tunnel for TCP/UDP.

 ## Install